Skip to content

 Alerting notification set user

-Notifications also have to be turned on at the instance level.
+You must also turn on notification at the instance level.

 Alerting notification set instance